jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

   - [Validation mutants](#validation-mutants)
   - [Epistasis in library double mutants](#epistasis-in-library-double-mutants)
-  - [Output for dms-view visualization of mutational effects](#output-for-dms-view-visualization-of-mutational-effects)

 This notebook analyzes our single mutant effects on binding and expression in light of structural features of the RBD.